 Portuguese rules of conflict of laws provide that the creation and assignment of interests over any means of transportation subject to registration are governed by the laws of the country of the relevant registry (article 46(3) of the Civil Code).
-Hence the transfer of title or the creation of a mortgage as regards an aircraft that is registered in Portugal falls under the scope of this rule: if an aircraft is registered in Portugal at the time of the transfer of its ownership or at the time of the creation of a mortgage, these must be governed by Portuguese law and should be registered with the National Aircraft Registry (RAN).
+Hence, the transfer of title or the creation of a mortgage over an aircraft registered in Portugal falls under the scope of this rule.
+If an aircraft is registered in Portugal at the time of the transfer of its ownership or the creation of a mortgage, these must be governed by Portuguese law and should be registered with the National Aircraft Registry (RAN).

-The parties may choose the law governing the bill of sale, pursuant to Regulation (EC) No. 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations (Rome I), but for the contract to have a transfer of title effect it must be valid and legally effective in accordance with the governing law, and the sale will have to be registered in accordance with the law of registration.
+The parties may choose the law governing the bill of sale, pursuant to the Rome I Regulation (EC) No. 593/2008 of the European Parliament and of the European Council of 17 June 2008 on the law applicable to contractual obligations, but for the contract to have a transfer of title effect, it must be valid and legally effective in accordance with the governing law and the bill of sale will have to be registered in accordance with the law of the country of registration.

-If the envisaged security involves the creation of a mortgage over an aircraft that is registered in Portugal at the time of creation of such security, this security must take the form of a mortgage governed by Portuguese law, and it must be registered with RAN to become valid, effective and enforceable in Portugal.
+If the envisaged security involves the creation of a mortgage over an aircraft that is registered in Portugal at the time, this security must take the form of a mortgage governed by Portuguese law.
+It must be registered with RAN to become valid, effective and enforceable in Portugal.

-Moreover, and in view of the above, if the lessor of an aircraft on lease to a lessee assigns by way of security or otherwise grants a security interest pursuant to a security assignment governed by a foreign law, any rights thus purported to be created over an aircraft registered in Portugal will only be enforceable for parties inside Portugal.
-They will be contractual obligations of such parties, but they will not grant security rights over such aircraft registered in Portugal, in view of the Portuguese rule of conflict of laws mentioned above.
+Moreover, if the lessor of an aircraft assigns by way of security or otherwise grants a security interest pursuant to an assignment governed by foreign law over an aircraft registered in Portugal, the security interest should take the form of a mortgage governed by Portuguese law and must be registered with RAN.
+Otherwise, the arrangements will be effective as contractual obligations between the parties, but will not grant security rights over aircraft registered in Portugal, in view of the Portuguese rule of conflict of laws.